pixelastic/blog.pixelastic.com/app/_posts/2023-01-02-dynamic-variable-names-in-zsh.md

 default
 value.

-Anything after the `:-` is used after the default value, and it can even interpolate variables.
+Anything after the `:-` is used as the default value, and it can even interpolate variables.
 So if you also have `local default_name="Alice"`, then you can have `local name=${real_name:-Default name set to $default_name}`.